Four inequivalent paths to Thermality in Minkowski spacetime: Particle content in R3 along various paths

 which evaluates to

 The squared modulus of the Bogoliubov coefficient is

 which simplifies to

-Since \(\mathrm{R}_2\) is obtained from \(\mathrm{R}_1\) through a null shift, the resulting quantum field configuration exhibits selective thermalisation, the left-moving modes become thermally populated, while the right-moving modes remain in vacuum, as previously established.
-The corresponding quantum state in \(\mathrm{R}_2\) factorizes as a tensor product in the Hilbert space $\mathcal{H}_{R_{2}}$ and is expressed as \cite{Fabbri:2005mw}
+Since \(\mathrm{R}_2\) is obtained from \(\mathrm{R}_1\) via a null shift, the resulting quantum field configuration exhibits selective thermalisation: the left-moving modes become thermally populated, while the right-moving modes remain in the vacuum, as previously established.
+We now compute the expectation value of the number operator for right-moving modes in \(\mathrm{R}_3\) evaluated in the state \(\mid \overrightarrow{0}_{R_2} \rangle\).
+The number operator